srinivas-maddikunta/brightspot-cms/docs/developers-guide/tutorials/article/develop-view.rst

 .. image:: article/images/styleguide-custom.png

-In the previous handlebars snippet, the :code:`{{#with}}` helper specifies which JSON property to use when generating static text; in the previous JSON snippet, lines 3\ |endash|\ 4 specify the value of the static text for the headline and body.
-For more information about handlebars helpers and associated JSON properties, see the `Brightspot Styleguide repository <https://github.com/perfectsense/brightspot-styleguide>`_ and  `Handlebars <http://handlebarsjs.com/>`_.
+In the previous Handlebars snippet, the :code:`{{#with}}` helper specifies which JSON property to use when generating static text; in the previous JSON snippet, lines 3\ |endash|\ 4 specify the value of the static text for the headline and body.
+For more information about Handlebars helpers and associated JSON properties, see the `Brightspot Styleguide repository <https://github.com/perfectsense/brightspot-styleguide>`_ and  `Handlebars <http://handlebarsjs.com/>`_.

 Step 4: Randomizing a View's Static Text
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^